People who live together without marrying presently have either no or very few legal rights against one another in the event of separation.

 Often, such couples may have lived together under the mis-apprehension that if they separated they would be in some way protected and able to financially claim against their partner by virtue of being a “common law spouse”.

-They may think that even though they don’t legally own a property, that by having lived with the property’s owner as his/her common law partner they can pursue and be entitled to a share of the property.
+They may think that even though they don’t legally own a property, that by having lived with the property’s owner as his/her common law partner they can be entitled to a share of the property.
 Unfortunately this is often not the case.
 The reality is that common law marriage is nothing more than a myth and has no recognition in law.

 Living Together Agreements